nicholas512/GS_doc/docs/source/Operation.rst

 Parameter files
 ^^^^^^^^^^^^^^^
 Three parameter files are used to control GLOBSIM.
-There is one for each step (download, interpolate, scale).
+There is one for each step in the procedure (download, interpolate, scale).
+The parameter files should all be in the /par subdirectory of the project directory.

 Downloading
 --------------
-**project_directory** -
+**project_directory** - This is the full path to the project directory which stores the downloaded files and the control files.
+It should include a subdirectory called /par which contains parameter files (control files) as well as a csv describing the sites to which data are scaled.

-**credentials_directory** - The location of the credential files `.merrarc` and `.jrarc`.
+**credentials_directory** - The location of the credential files (e.g. `.merrarc` and `.jrarc`).
 Does not apply to credential file .ecmwfapi which defaults to your home directory.
 It is recommended to set this parameter to your home directory

 **chunk_size** - How many days to include in each download file.
 Larger chunk size values mean that a smaller number of files will be downloaded, each with a larger size